William the Conqueror: Administration

 After 1066, William did not attempt to integrate his separate domains into one unified realm with one set of laws.
 His seal from after 1066, of which six impressions still survive, was made for him after he conquered England and stressed his role as king, while separately mentioning his role as duke.
 (Note: The seal shows a mounted knight and is the first extant example of an equestrian seal.)
 When in Normandy, William acknowledged that he owed fealty to the French king, but in England no such acknowledgement was made – further evidence that the various parts of William's lands were considered separate.
-The administrative machinery of Normandy, England, and Maine continued to exist separate from the other lands, with each one retaining its own forms.
+The administrative machinery of Normandy, England, and Maine continued to exist separately from the other lands, with each one retaining its own forms.
 For example, England continued the use of writs, which were not known on the continent.
 Also, the charters and documents produced for the government in Normandy differed in formulas from those produced in England.

 William took over an English government that was more complex than the Norman system.
 England was divided into shires or counties, which were further divided into either hundreds or wapentakes.
 Each shire was administered by a royal official called a sheriff, who roughly had the same status as a Norman viscount.
 A sheriff was responsible for royal justice and collecting royal revenue.
 To oversee his expanded domain, William was forced to travel even more than he had as duke.
 He crossed back and forth between the continent and England at least 19 times between 1067 and his death.
 William spent most of his time in England between the Battle of Hastings and 1072; after that, he spent the majority of his time in Normandy.
 (Note: Between 1066 and 1072, William spent only 15 months in Normandy and the rest in England.
-After returning to Normandy in 1072, he spent around 130 months in Normandy as against about 40 months in England.)
+After returning to Normandy in 1072, he spent around 130 months in Normandy, as against about 40 months in England.)
 Government was still centred on William's household; when he was in one part of his realms, decisions would be made for other parts of his domains and transmitted through a communication system that made use of letters and other documents.
 William also appointed deputies who could make decisions while he was absent, especially if the absence was expected to be lengthy.
 Usually, this was a member of William's close family – frequently his half-brother Odo or his wife Matilda.
 Sometimes deputies were appointed to deal with specific issues.